01 / 01

 France's éCO2mix régional and national generation, plus an RTE nuclear-availability overlay (currently paused — awaiting Unavailability-API access).

-Daily · Open API + OAuth
+Each refresh · Open API + OAuth

 netztransparenz